avylove/python101/python101/lesson3_operations.rst

 * All Python objects can be represented as strings
 * The implementation varies across object types
-* There two formats for objects strings: representation and display
+* There are two formats for objects strings: representation and display
 * Representation string
     * Defined by the object's :py:meth:`~object.__repr__` method
     * Shown with the :py:func:`repr` function or in the Python console